The Most Detailed, Up-to-Date Enterprise Architecture Repository

 Discovery is the population and maintenance of applications, processes, and data, so companies can manage and optimize their EA repository and feel confident about its accuracy and quality.
 It uses open APIs, integrations, and connectors that fetch the right data.
 Discovery can also be associated with artificial intelligence to detect patterns and perform advanced analyses.

-The benefits are real:
+The benefits are tangible:

 - It quickly populates the EA repository by connecting to operational data.

 - It ensures quick time-to-value, increases data accuracy, and can be relied upon for decision-making.

 - Reports and analytics can be created and leveraged instantly.

 - Architects can use these insights to drive business intelligence and design “to be” states - and not have to spend time on "as is" current state, as it's already done.